-Analyzing Global Impacts of Artificial Intelligence
+Analyzing Global Implications of Artificial Intelligence

 The rapid expansion of artificial intelligence has led to a dramatic shift in the global security landscape.
 For all their benefits, AI systems introduce new vulnerabilities and can yield dangerous outcomes — from the automation of cyberattacks to disinformation campaigns and new forms of warfare.

-AI is expected to contribute transformative growth to the global economy, but these gains are currently poised to widen inequalities, stoke social tensions, and motivate dangerous national competition.
+AI is expected to contribute transformative growth to the global economy, but these gains are currently poised to widen inequities, stoke social tensions, and motivate dangerous national competition.
 The AI Security Initiative works across technical, institutional, and policy domains to support trustworthy development of AI systems today and into the future.
 We facilitate research and dialogue to help AI practitioners and decision-makers prioritize the actions they can take today that will have an outsized impact on the future trajectory of AI security around the world.

 Research and Media

 Events and Announcements

 Distinguished speakers Carolyn Ashurst, Senior Research Associate in Safe and Ethical AI at the Alan Turing Institute, Rosie Campbell, Technical Program Manager at OpenAI, and Zeerak Waseem, PhD candidate at the University of Sheffield, share their perspectives from the front lines of AI research and development.
 Learn more.

 March 2021: Call for Graduate Student Researchers: Global Governance and Security Implications of Artificial Intelligence